Intellectual Property · Cross-Border Desk

 • Cease-and-desist letters and settlement negotiation

-• DMCA notices and counter-notices (US platforms)
+• DMCA notices and counter-notices on US platforms

 • Online infringement, takedown and hosting liability